Architectural Photography Tutorial

-Any type of digital camera with manual settings will give you the flexibility to control the exposure for your advantage.
+Any type of digital camera with manual settings will give you the flexibility to control the exposure to your advantage.
 There are 2 accessories that will make your life easier when shooting architectural photographs.

 Clean, crisp and well-defined outlines are one of the key ingredients to a strong architectural photograph.
 Therefore a reliable tripod that gives you a wide fluid movement is ideal.
 A ball headed tripod gives you more control over angles and less worry about camera shake than a panhandle.

 If you are shooting interior architectural photos then consider taking an off-camera flash with you.
 The flash can neutralise other colour temperatures indoors or complement them as well as filling in shadows where natural light isn’t reaching.
 If you plan to shoot exteriors then a flash isn’t necessary.

 The right lens is the most important part of your kit bag for architectural photography.